 The Food and Drink Engineer is a 3 year programme and typical job titles include Food and Drink Mechanical Engineer, Food and Drink Electrical Engineer, Continuous Improvement Food and Drink Engineer, and Food and Drink Reliability Engineer.

-NCFM deliver an Operations/Departmental Manager Apprenticeship route with the Institute of Leadership and Management Diploma at Level 5.
+NCFM deliver an Operations/Departmental Manager Apprenticeship route at Level 5.
 This is designed and contextualised for practising food sector middle managers, helping them to develop their skills and experience, improve performance, and prepare for senior management responsibilities.

 The suite of Higher Apprenticeships offered by NCFM is further complimented by the Level 4 Hygiene Specialist standard.
 As a pre-requisite activity for all food and drink businesses, the hygiene specialist standard is designed by industry, for those individuals who provide the expertise and specialist management and leadership skills for setting, maintaining, and implementing effective and efficient hygiene management systems, through working with senior technical, production, and operational teams across the organisation.
 Suitable for those working in and leading hygiene teams, including: Hygiene compliance managers, Hygiene managers, Hygiene supervisors, and Hygiene team and process leaders.